 This statement is effective for reporting periods beginning on or after January 1, 2006.
 Early adoption is permitted.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3–Accounting Changes and Corrections of Errors.
 The guidance previously in paragraph 3 of this statement superseded paragraph 1 of SSAP No. 48.
 In 2011, this guidance was moved to SSAP No. 48 and deleted from this statement.
 The original guidance included in this standard is retained for historical purposes in Issue Paper No. 125.
 The guidance from ASU 2014-01 is effective for reporting periods beginning on or after January 1, 2015, with early adoption permitted.

 In XXX 2023, new SAP concept revisions, as detailed in Issue Paper No. XXX, were adopted.
-These revisions, effective , expanded the scope of SSAP No. 93 to include all federal and state tax credit investment structures and provide new guidance on the accounting, recognition, and reporting of tax credit investment structures.
-As of the effective date, reporting entities shall prospectively modify the recognition, accounting, and reporting of tax credit investment structures to reflect the guidance in the conceptual revisions.
+These revisions, effective XXXX XX, 202X, expanded the scope of SSAP No. 93 to include all federal and state tax credit investment structures and provide new guidance on the accounting, recognition, and reporting of tax credit investment structures.
+As of the effective date, reporting entities shall retrospectively modify the recognition, accounting, and reporting of tax credit investment structures to reflect the guidance in the conceptual revisions.
 Additionally, all tax credit investment structures which fall within the scope of this statement not currently reported on Schedule BA are to be transferred to Schedule BA as of the effective date.

 REFERENCES